AtrCheema/test_joss/paper/paper.md

 | Photocatalysis    | 7          | TiO2                           | 446         | [Jiang et al., 2020](https://doi.org/10.1016/j.envres.2020.109697)         |
 | Photocatalysis    | 8          | Multiple                       | 457         | [Jiang et al., 2020](https://doi.org/10.3390/catal11091107)                |
 | sonolysis         | 6          | Cyanobacteria                  | 314         | [Jaffari et al., 2024](https://doi.org/10.1016/j.jhazmat.2024.133762)      |

+Table: Summary of wastewater treatment datasets covered in the package \label{tbl:table4}

 # Testing and dependencies
 The AquaFetch code is hosted on GitHub at https://github.com/hyex-research/AquaFetch.
 The package's core dependencies include requests [@requests], NumPy, and Pandas. xarray is utilized for saving data in netCDF5 [@NSF_Unidata_and_Davis_NetCDF-C] format, which is efficient for handling large datasets; however, this step is an optional dependency.
 Other optional dependencies include Matplotlib [@matplotlib] for plotting and visualization, openpyxl [@openpyxl] for parsing Microsoft Excel files, along with Shapely, Shapefile, and Fiona for processing shapefiles.